 - Proprietary Products: JPMorgan Chase Bank markets products with the Chase brand.
-These products may offer customers value in the form of points, used in a rewards platform maintained by JPMorgan Chase Bank. - Co-Branding: JPMorgan Chase Bank participates in co-branding, which involves a partnership between JPMorgan Chase Bank and a products or services company to solicit the customers of that company.
+These products may offer customers value in the form of points or cash equivalent value which can then be redeemed with JPMorgan Chase Bank. - Co-Branding: JPMorgan Chase Bank participates in co-branding, which involves a partnership between JPMorgan Chase Bank and a products or services company to solicit the customers of that company.
 JPMorgan Chase Bank's co-branding partners include companies such as airlines, hotels, retailers, and other affinity groups.
 JPMorgan Chase Bank typically pays to the co-branding partners referral compensation and/or a portion of ongoing revenue, with the benefit of such ongoing revenue payment generally accruing to the customer in the form of "points" or cash equivalent value which can then be redeemed with JPMorgan Chase Bank and/or the respective co-branding partners.
 JPMorgan Chase Bank markets co-branded consumer products in the channels mentioned above, with focus on co-branding partners' channels and websites.